slot/factual-php-driver/README.md

 	print_r($res->getData());

 ## Query Results
-The drivers consume the JSON for you.
+The drivers parse the JSON for you.
 On the results of factual::fetch() you can work directly with JSON, Arrays, or Objects

 	//Get the original JSON
 	$res = $res->getJson();